-This cytotoxic drug utilizes their innovative Engineered Toxic Bodies (ETBs) drug delivery platform to trigger cell death.
+This cytotoxic drug utilizes Molecular Templates an innovative Engineered Toxic Bodies (ETBs) drug delivery platform to trigger cell death.
 MT-3724 is being developed for the treatment of non-Hodgkin’s Lymphoma and harnesses the immunotherapy power of antibody receptor-specific targeting combined, a bacterial process for cell invasion that infects cancer cells with ribosomal inhibitors that strangle protein synthesis.
-MT-3724 demonstrates a unique mechanism of action, packing a cytotoxic 1-2-3 cancer killing punch.
+MT-3724 Immunotoxin demonstrates a unique mechanism of action, packing a cytotoxic 1-2-3 cancer killing punch.

 MT-3724’s Mechanism of Action